senthilnambi/solve_problems/Readme.md

 ### Alternatives
  * Jekyll + Twitter Bootstrap - Didn't want to spend time learning those tech.
  * Posterous/Tumblr - Not organized categorically by default.

+## Unsolved

+1. An outlet to showcase my work related entires: codes, sites, thoughts etc.
+  * Github + About section in this document should do the trick
+  * Point senthilnambi.com to here